openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 15: H Delta Aux ON

 H Delta Aux ON
-Sets the delta from setpoint that stage 3 heating starts Values in the range 3 to 8 may be set.
+<p&gtSets the delta from setpoint that stage 3 heating starts</p&gt
+Values in the range 3 to 8 may be set.

 The manufacturer defined default value is ```3```.